You found our list of the best virtual field trips.

 17. Remote City Tours

-Tour guides in many cities offer digital field trips that present a verbal history and visual slideshow via virtual meeting software like Zoom and WebEx.
+Tour guides in many cities offer a verbal history and visual slideshow via software like Zoom and WebEx.
 Remote city tours are one of the easiest-to-execute virtual field trip ideas.
 The guides already mapped the path and prepared the presentation; you only need to book the tour and show up with your class.

 The crew here at TeamBuilding recently embarked on a virtual tour of Black Broadway in Washington DC and an online Harry Potter tour of Edinburgh, Scotland.
-Our team thoroughly enjoyed both tours and learned a lot, from the rich history of Black business in DC to which of our colleagues are still waiting for Hogwarts owls.
+Our team thoroughly enjoyed both tours and learned a lot.

 18. Online Historical Sites